Find my complete cv here.

 - Chinese Thought

-My recent book, The Dysfunction of Ritual in Early Confucianism (New York: Oxford University Press, 2012), examines a text called the Liji (The Record of Ritual), which purports to be written by Confucius’ immediate disciples.
+My first book, The Dysfunction of Ritual in Early Confucianism (New York: Oxford University Press, 2012), examines a text called the Liji (The Record of Ritual), which purports to be written by Confucius’ immediate disciples.
 In the book I analyze the ways in which the authors of the Liji coped with the possibility that their rituals might fail to create an ordered world.
 In short I argue that their concern over the dysfunction of ritual did not undermine their confidence in ritual but rather acted as a productive anxiety that created space for innovation and experimentation within their ritual tradition.
 This work is situated in the larger discourses of ritual studies, religious ethics, and in the growing field of Chinese philosophy.

 - Early Career Scholar, The Enhancing Life Project, University of Chicago and Ruhr University Bochum (July 2015 – June 2017)